jdelrue/info_grid/docs/concepts/new_token_geration_rules.md

 ****Until public Grid Capacity Utilization (Q2 2019)****

 * ACPT = USD 15.00
 * ASPT = USD 10.00
 * Token price = USD 0.12

 [Compute and Storage Unit definition](https://github.com/threefoldfoundation/info_grid/blob/development/docs/concepts/cloud_units.md)

 #### SLA requirerments
-For certified and unce
+For certified and DIY capacity there are Service Level Agreement (SLA) requirements.
+These requirements are there to make sure that the presented capacity is also usable and presents sufficient reliability for grid consumers to trust their compute and storage workloads to operate.

+This table represent the initial numbers applicable to Threefold capacity farmers and ThreeFold network farmers.
+These numbers may change going forward.

 <table>
   <tr>